LockdownRP-PZ/Rulebook/README.md

 - Please let us know by opening a support ticket and we will get right on that.
 We will also heal you if you are injured due to an ingame mechanic gone wrong or griefing.
 - If you are revived or healed, you must roleplay the incident as a “near miss.”

-### 2.7 Vehicles are limited to one vehicle per person.

-- The ruling is you are allowed to keep one vehicle per person.
-This lets people have a chance at finding vehicles of their own to work on or salvage parts from.
-This is important to follow on a smaller map server.

 ### 2.8 Do not leave the playable area.

 - Each season of Lockdown features a clearly marked playable area.
 Players may not leave the area unless it is for an event.